xeitojs/xeito.dev/docs/guide/stores/what-is-a-store.md

 - Keeping track of events that happen in your application.
 - Sharing reactive data between your xeito application and native js modules.

-Xeito provides three types of stores: `WriteStore`, `ReadStore` and `MixedStore`, each one with a different purpose.
+Xeito provides three types of stores: `WriteStore`, `ReadStore` and `DerivedStore`, each one with a different purpose.

 We'll see each one of them in the following sections.